Cruis'n: Subsequent titles

 In 2004, Eugene Jarvis's new company, Raw Thrills, released The Fast and the Furious, an arcade game based on the 2001 film.
 The game was heavily based on the original Cruis'n games, with players choosing from seven different cars and cruising through twelve different courses.
 The race starts in New York's Times Square, and ends in Los Angeles's Mulholland Drive.
 The game features a nitrous system, which gives cars a brief boost of speed.
 The game also has a money system by which players earn cash to unlock new upgrades.
 It was later ported to the Wii by Just Games Interactive and released by Midway in 2007 as Cruis'n, which featured none of the original game's The Fast and the Furious branding.
 The Wii version was heavily criticized for its dated presentation, shallow gameplay and long loading times.

-A new entry, Cruis'n Blast (play-tested under beta names Cruis'n Adventure and Cruis'n Redline) licensed to Raw Thrills by Nintendo was released in January 2017.
-The game is a reboot of the franchise and features five tracks and eight cars, along with eight bonus vehicles which are 16 overall.
+A new entry, Cruis'n Blast (play-tested under beta names Cruis'n Adventure and Cruis'n Redline) was released in January 2017 by Raw Thrills under license from Nintendo, who own the Cruis'n trademarks.
+The game features five tracks and eight cars, along with eight bonus vehicles.
 Tracks featured in the game are Death Valley, Madagascar, London, Rio de Janeiro, and Singapore.
 The cars that are in the game are a Lamborghini Huracán, Lamborghini Countach, Lamborghini Diablo, Lamborghini Veneno, Lamborghini Aventador, Nissan GT-R, Chevrolet Corvette C7, and a Hummer HX.
-Bonus vehicles consist of a helicopter, a cart, a truck, a London cab colored with the Union Jack flag, a Police car, a Double-decker bus, a dinosaur, and a dune buggy.
+Bonus vehicles consist of a helicopter, a cart, a truck, a London cab colored with the Union Jack flag, a police car, a double-decker bus, a dinosaur, and a dune buggy.
 A later update featured newer cars that consisted of a 1959 Corvette, a 1963 Corvette Stingray, a 1959 Cadillac Eldorado, a 2019 Chevrolet Camaro ZL1, and a 2019 Nissan 370Z.
 A port for the Nintendo Switch was released in September 2021.